 Andrei and Maria’s reactions lie on one end of this fear/paranoia spectrum of how people cope with oppressive political systems.
 In the early days, both they and I were rather naïve.
 Later on, they began to realize that their relations with me carried some risk.
 They became paranoid, I remained naïve.
 Finally, especially when the education of their child was threatened, they decided that maintaining relations with me was a genuine threat: ‘Don’t visit anybody, you’ll only make trouble for them’.
 I’ll never forget it.

 I still grapple with whether I should have been more paranoid.
 Should I have been more detached?
-Did I not let my optimism as an American, or my feeling of importance as a foreigner in Romania, overshadow my judgement?
+Did I not let my optimism as an American, or my feeling of importance as a foreigner in Romania, overshadow my judgment?
 Do I have some kind of ‘right’ to engagement with my informants-cum-friends in Romania when I knew that it might get them in trouble?
 Or should I insist to Andrei and Maria that they were wrong to blame me when it was the system they should blame?
 Max Gluckman once edited a book entitled Closed Systems and Open Minds: The Limits of Naivete in Social Anthropology.
 I think of this book when I look back on my relations with Romanians during this time.
 We learn as ethnographers that we should be open and involved with the people we study.
 We are told to express solidarity with them, to be friendly, to expose ourselves, to put our ‘self’ into our fieldwork.
 We learn engagement.
 We don’t learn detachment.
 We don’t learn paranoia.
 Perhaps we should have.

 Conclusions: ‘distance learning’

 We have provided two examples of fieldwork in difficult settings.
-Despite the different settings – conflict and violence in the Congo and surveillance and intimidation in communist Romania – both cases involved working in contexts of unpredictability, anxiety, and fear.
+Despite the different settings – conflict and violence in the Congo and surveillance and intimidation in communist Romania – both cases involved working in contexts of unpredictability, anxiety and fear.
 We have shown that while anthropologists are often taught that access and proximity will ultimately generate good data about people’s lived experience, we anthropologists also need to learn how to distance ourselves.
 We need to learn how to back off sometimes.
 How do we find the balance between the desired proximity of fieldwork and the scientific distance needed to make competent analysis?
-How do we avoid falling into the traps of ‘ethnographic seduction?
+How do we avoid falling into the traps of ‘ethnographic seduction’[confirmed]?
 How do we prepare for ‘messy’ fieldwork?

 One way to deal with methodological or ethical dilemmas that might arise in the field is to read about other ethnographers’ dilemmas in the field.
 While we often teach students that anthropological methods are about getting close to the people we study, we should also teach them about distance, and how our own emotions may impact our research.
 This is the ‘emotional management’ we are advocating here.